 There are two related implications from this research.
 First, in countries with well-enforced air quality policies, an effect on worker productivity is, as a result, a much-overlooked benefit, suggesting a strengthening of air quality policy would lead to greater benefits than previously believed.
 Second, in countries with more limited air quality policies or ineffective environmental regulations, where the environment is often sacrificed in the name of economic growth, this evidence suggests that such an approach may be misinformed because it overlooks the potential gains to the economy from the improvement in worker productivity.
 A complete understanding of the full extent of the productivity effects is thus essential for informing these decisions.

-The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , .
+The authors thank two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+Previous work of the authors contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , .
+Version 2 of the article includes a new “Graphical abstract,” and a new “Pro” and “Con,” and significantly updates the reference lists.